Don’t Throw Out that Rancid Cooking Oil—Here’s How to Use It!

 And another oil safety tip: DON’T fry food above 375°F. Doing so leads to the accumulation of 4-hydroxy-2-trans-nonenal (HNE) in the oil.
 HNE is a toxin that’s associated with an increased risk of stroke, atherosclerosis, elevated levels of LDL cholesterol (the "bad" cholesterol), Alzheimer's, Parkinson's, and various liver diseases.
 It only takes one use to create HNE in the oil, and reusing oil at too high of a heat can cause even more HNE to build-up.

 To avoid HNE, use a thermometer when heating your oil to ensure that you’re not going above 375°F. This is the ideal frying temperature.
-And the best frying oils are oil and canola oil, because they’re low in linoleic acid.
+And the best frying oils are coconut, olive oil, and canola oil, because they’re low in linoleic acid.
 Columbia University researchers found that HNE builds up in oils with high levels of linoleic acid.
 So for frying, AVOID oils with the highest percentage of linoleic acid: safflower oil, grape seed oil, sunflower oil, and corn oil.

 Now, what can you do with rancid oil?
 People are making diesel fuel out of it, but seriously, who’s gonna do that?
 There are some other ideas for its use, though (as found on www.preparednessadvice.com), that you just might try: